20 Family-Friendly Activities To Kick Off Spring

 Take a Rain Walk

-They don't call them "April showers" for no reasons — it tends to rain a lot in the spring.
+They don’t call them “April showers” for no reason — it tends to rain a lot in the spring.
 But make the best of a rainy day by going out for a rain walk.
-Grab umbrellas and go explore the neighborhood, jumping in the puddles all along the way.
+Grab umbrellas and rain boots and go explore the neighborhood, jumping in the puddles all along the way.

 Paint Rocks